 Chair of the Technical Advisory Group.
 Director of the interdisciplinary Antimicrobial Resistance Centre at London School of Hygiene and Tropical Medicine, where she is head of the Anthropology of Antimicrobial Resistance research group.

 Technical Advisory Group

-The technical advisory group provides guidance on strategic direction and the quality of the Fleming Fund's design.
-It is made up of these 15 experts in the field of antimicrobial resistance (AMR) from a One Health context.
+The technical advisory group plays a key role in shaping the Fleming Fund and provides technical advice to support specific strategic and programmatic decisions.
+It is made up of 10 experts in the field of antimicrobial resistance (AMR) from a One Health context.

 Dr Didem Torumkuney

 Scientific Director for infectious diseases at GSK.
 Completed her PhD at the Medical Faculty in Istanbul in collaboration with Public Health England on the effect of environmental factors on AMR.

 Member of the scientific panel of the Netherlands Veterinary Medicines Institute and is director of the WHO Collaborating Center for Campylobacter and of the OIE-reference laboratory for Campylobacteriosis.

 Infectious disease epidemiologist, an Alborada Professor of Equine and Farm Animal Medicine and Head of University of Cambridge Vet School.
 Co-chairs the University of Cambridge Infectious Diseases Interdisciplinary Research Centre and conducts multidisciplinary research on infectious diseases.